joaodurante/todo-app/README.md

 # toDo Project

-A simple todo list app
+A user-based task list application

 ## Built with
 * Typescript